 How do you know what "philosophical literature" is?
 Easy-peasy: it's not easy-peasy.
 In fact, it leaves you scratching your head and wondering (uncomfortably) "What is life, maaaan?"

-The Stranger is philosophical literature at its best—it uses a fictional story to promote or explore one specific philosophy: Absurdism, in this case.
+The Stranger is philosophical literature at its baffling best—it uses a fictional story to promote or explore one specific philosophy: Absurdism, in this case.
 You're going to hear a lot of people saying that The Stranger is existentialist fiction, and then you're going to hear a lot of other (rather angry) people railing about how, no, Camus was adamantly not an existentialist.

-But enough of the abstract brouhaha; let's talk about The Stranger.
+But enough of the abstract brouhaha; let's talk about the nuts and bolts of The Stranger.
 It's easy to see the Absurdist aspect—Meursault's conclusion at the end of the novel is the main tenet of that philosophy.
-But it’s more interesting to look for Existentialist themes, to see where Sartre’s influence peeks in and where it is challenged.
+But let's see where Sartre’s Existentialist influence peeks in and where it is challenged.

 Let's start with the issue of actions.
 Sartre believed that man was only his actions.
 Existentialism was based on the principle that existence precedes essence; you define yourself at each given moment by acting at each given moment.
 Now check out the courtroom scene.
 Meursault's attorney asks whether the man is on trial for killing the Arab or for burying his mother without emotion.
 The prosecutor responds that "between these two sets of facts [exists] a profound, fundamental, and tragic relationship."

 In many forms of Existentialism, there is no relationship between these actions.
 Meursault defines himself by burying his mother, and again, later, defines himself by killing the Arab—but there is nothing linking them, no essence defining Meursault other than that created momentarily by his actions.